How do I purchase a recreation license online?

 Do I need to give a list of my hunting club members to HNRG?

-Yes, every hunting club member who will be present on license premises in a given year must appear on your members list which is located under the members tab on the MY ACCOUNT page.
-Please keep your members list up-to-date and make sure each member carries a copy of your membership card (printable from your MY LICENSES tab), filled out with the member's name, with them and displays a copy on the dashboard of their vehicle while on license premises.
+Yes, every hunting club member who will be present on license premises in a given year must appear on your members list which is located under the "Members" tab on the "My Account" page.
+Please keep your members list up-to-date and make sure each member carries a copy of your membership card (printable from your "My Licenses" tab), filled out with the member's name.